cadenhillis/circuitpython/docs/library/index.rst

 CircuitPython/MicroPython-specific libraries
 --------------------------------------------

-Functionality specific to the CircuitPython/MicroPython implementations is available in the following libraries.
+Functionality specific to the CircuitPython/MicroPython implementation is available in the following libraries.
+These libraries may change significantly or be removed in future versions of CircuitPython.

 .. toctree::
    :maxdepth: 1

+   btree.rst
+   framebuf.rst
    micropython.rst